 Here’s another picture of my brother’s key lime birthday cake just for good measure! 😉

-Try it out and let me know what you think in the comment section.
+It is the perfect cake for a special occasion in warm weather.
+Try out this moist key lime cake and let me know what you think in the comment section.
 What are some other unique desserts that you enjoy?
 Have you tried any of Trisha Yearwood’s other recipes?
 If so, what’s your favorite?